itqpleyva/chat_platform/readme.md

     <li>Message history display settings and the time the message was received</li>
 </ul>

+to install:
+  1-composer install
+  2-npm install

+after installed all npm and composer dependencies, run:

+1-php artisan serve //to run the project
+2-php artisan websockets:serve //to run the websockets serve

 It uses the following technologies as a base:

 in package.json: